 Richmont holds Commencement each May.
 Students who are within three courses of meeting graduation requirements during the spring semester are permitted to participate in the ceremony if the courses will be complete by the final day of the subsequent summer semester.
+Students cannot have outstanding transfer credit documentation and participate in commencement.
 An incomplete or in-progress grade (I, IP, or X) at the time of Commencement does not count toward the three-course limit for summer and Commencement participation.
 A notation will appear in the Commencement program indicating that the student is participating under this policy.